 Report: Emirates pilots unaware engines idle in 2016 crash

-The pilots of an Emirates flight that crashed in 2016 and caught fire in Dubai failed to realize the engines of their Boeing 777 remained idle as they tried to take off from a failed landing attempt, according to an investigative report released on Thursday.
+The pilots of an Emirates flight from Thiruvananthapuram that crashed in 2016 and caught fire in Dubai did not realize the engines of their Boeing 777 remained idle as they tried to take off from a failed landing attempt, according to an investigative report released on Thursday.
 Without power from the engines to lift the plane, Flight EK521 coming from Thiruvananthapuram, India, was doomed to crash on the runway at Dubai International Airport on Aug 3, 2016.

-But prior to its attempt to land, air-traffic controllers also failed to warn the pilots that two other flights before it couldn't land due to windshear, according to a final report by the United Arab Emirates' General Civil Aviation Authority.
-The crash represents the most-serious incident ever to face the long-haul carrier in its 34-year history.
-While the 300 passengers and crew onboard the Boeing 777-300 escaped with their lives even as high winds blew away some of plane's evacuation slides, a subsequent explosion that engulfed the aircraft in flames killed a firefighter on the ground.
+But prior to its attempt to land, air-traffic controllers also failed to warn the pilots that two other flights before it couldn't land due to wind shear, a final report by the United Arab Emirates' General Civil Aviation Authority said.
+The crash represents the most-serious incident ever to face the government-owned long-haul carrier in its 34-year history.
+While the 300 passengers and crew onboard the Boeing 777-300 escaped with their lives even as high winds blew away some of the plane's evacuation slides, a subsequent explosion that engulfed the aircraft in flames killed a firefighter on the ground.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)